rp42/moneyguru/help/en/basics.rst

 #. **Month:** It starts on the first day of a month and ends on the last day of the same month.
 #. **Quarter:** It starts on the first day of a quarter (3 months) and ends on the last day of the same quarter.
 #. **Year:** It starts on the first day of a year and ends on the last day of the same year.
 #. **Year to date:** It starts on the first day of a *today's* year and ends *today*.
-Use this date range if you want moneyGuru to show you your current situation (without any budgeting or scheduled transactions) thrown in the mix.
+Use this date range if you want moneyGuru to show you your current situation.
 #. **Running year:** This date range *follows* today.
 It displays exactly *one year*, but instead of displaying full years, it uses the "Ahead months in Running year" preference to determine when the date range ends, and then starts exactly one year before that date.
 #. **All Transactions:** This date range starts at the date of the earliest transaction in your document and ends at now + ahead months (see Running Year).
 #. **Custom date range:** When you select this date range, moneyGuru will prompt you for a start date and an end date.
 Afterwards, the date range will be the dates you chose.